-Do not overwrite PYTHONPATH for any reason, because this will prevent the
+Do not overwrite PYTHONPATH for any reason.
+Doing so will prevent the

-After updating your Supervisor configuration you must use the supervisorctl reload command to get the Python agent loaded.
+If you use supervisorctl, after updating your Supervisor configuration you must use the supervisorctl reload command to have the Python agent loaded.
 Supervisor does not re-read its configuration files when you use the supervisorctl restart command.

 To verify that the agent was loaded, look for the Python agent log file.
 Its default location is /tmp/appd/logs/<app_name>-<node_name>.log.
 For example, if your application name is "myapp" and your node name is "mynode" as specified in the agent configuration file, and you have not changed the location of the log file, the log file will be /tmp/appd/logs/myapp-mynode.